Learning Credal Ensembles via Distributionally Robust Optimization: Introduction

+\textbf{Contributions.} In response, we formulate EU as disagreement among ensemble member models trained under different degrees of relaxation of the i.i.d. assumption between the training and test distributions.
+Following this principle, we propose \emph{CreDRO}, which learns an ensemble of plausible models using distributionally robust optimization (DRO) by varying a hyperparameter to simulate different degrees of potential train–test distribution shift.
 As a result, CreDRO captures not only training randomness but also informative disagreement arising from potential train–test distribution shifts.
-At inference time, CreDRO transforms individual softmax probabilities from the ensemble into class-wise probability intervals~\citep{probability_interval_1994}, and uses them to form a box credal set~\citep{wang2025credalwrapper} prediction, i.e., a set of probabilities confined by the intervals.
+At inference time, CreDRO transforms individual softmax probabilities from the ensemble into class-wise probability intervals~\cite{probability_interval_1994}, and uses them to form a box credal set~\cite{wang2025credalwrapper} prediction, i.e., a set of probabilities confined by the intervals.
 The concept of CreDRO is illustrated in \figurename~\ref{Figure: concept}.

 Compared to state-of-the-art (SOTA) credal classifiers and the deep ensemble baseline, CreDRO consistently achieves superior epistemic uncertainty (EU) quantification performance across multiple out-of-distribution (OOD) detection and selective classification benchmarks.
 This indicates that distributionally robust optimization (DRO) yields substantially higher-quality epistemic uncertainty estimates than those obtained from random model initializations.